yudai/gotty/README.md

 # Installation

+## From release page

-Download the latest stable binary file from the [Releases](https://github.com/sorenisanerd/gotty/releases) page.
+You can download the latest stable binary file from the [Releases](https://github.com/sorenisanerd/gotty/releases) page.
 Note that the release marked `Pre-release` is built for testing purpose, which can include unstable or breaking changes.
 Download a release marked [Latest release](https://github.com/sorenisanerd/gotty/releases/latest) for a stable build.

 (Files named with `darwin_amd64` are for Mac OS X users)